timboring/falcontool/README.md

-# Falcontool: a simple utility to create and work a Falcon-based project
+# Falcontool: a simple utility to create and work with Falcon-based projects

 Falcontool is an attempt to provide tooling for quickly and easily starting a Falcon-based project.